 Two of the region’s best known artists collaborate in a timely exhibit that’s positively inspiring in every respect.
-It’s also quite expansive: “A Breath of Fresh Air” includes over 100 original paintings–many displayed to the public for the first time–as well as fine art reproductions and matted prints.
+"A Breath of Fresh Air" features Weber's whimsical take on our furry and feathered friends and is a perfect combination with Slocum's land and seascapes.
+It’s also quite expansive and includes over 100 original paintings–many displayed to the public for the first time–as well as fine art reproductions and matted prints.

 Exhibition runs thru June 26 and is available for viewing weekdays 9 am to 4 pm.